José Acciari

-José Luis Acciari (born 29 November 1978) is an Argentine former footballer who played mainly as a defensive midfielder, currently a manager.
+José Luis Acciari (born 29 November 1978) is an Argentine former professional footballer who played mainly as a defensive midfielder.
+He is currently a manager.

-He spent the bulk of his professional career in Spain, mainly with Murcia.
+He spent the bulk of his 20-year career in Spain, mainly with Murcia.
 Over 12 seasons, he amassed Segunda División totals of 337 matches and 19 goals, also representing in the competition Córdoba, Elche and Girona.

 Playing career

 Argentina

 Acciari was born in San Miguel, Buenos Aires.
 During his career in his country he played mainly in the Primera Nacional, making only six appearances in the Primera División with Estudiantes de La Plata.

 Acciari represented Club Atlético San Miguel, Club Atlético Banfield and Club Almagro.
 With the second side, he appeared in the second round of the promotion playoffs, in a final defeat against Club Atlético Los Andes.

 Spain

 In January 2002, Acciari moved abroad to Spain, signing with Real Murcia CF in the country's Segunda División.
 After a period of adjustment, he became an undisputed starter for the club which promoted at the end of his first full season, with the player contributing 38 games and four goals.

 After a marred transfer to Deportivo de La Coruña, Acciari played 3,354 minutes in 2004–05, but was severely injured in the left knee late into the following campaign, effectively ending his Murcia career – he could only appear five times in 2006–07, with his team again promoting to La Liga.

 Acciari was then loaned to another side in the second division, Córdoba CF. In June 2008, Murcia released him and he signed with Elche CF of the same tier for two years.

 On 11 July 2012, Acciari returned to the Estadio Nueva Condomina after arriving from Girona FC.
 Over his two spells, he made 267 competitive appearances.